Condensed from redacted 3 and 4

 “I searched Raven Point for hours without finding him.
 When I did, I was ecstatic, boasting about my heroic self until he moved.
 Then I was terrified of an immobilized dragon with no hope of escaping.
 I pulled out this knife,” he yanked it from his belt, “and threatened Toothless.
 I couldn’t do it, almost left him to starve, then cut him free so he could leave Berk and go back to destroying our catapults.”

 “Toothless slammed me against a rock and I thought I was finished.
 He glared at me, screeched, and flew away.
 I fainted.”
 Hiccup waited a moment for envoy Haraldsson to process the details.

 “An eating knife?”
-Alfdis asked.
-“Why not your sword?”
+Snorri asked him.
+“Why not your seax?”

 “When I recovered from fainting, I went home and Dad told me I was beginning dragon training.
 I’d begged for this for years, and he always said no. I didn’t want it anymore and he stuck me in there.
 Then he left on a search for the nest.
 That day sucked.”
 Stoick cleared his throat.
 “I mean, it went badly.”

 “Get to the great and mighty warrior part, lad.
 You’ve hogged the story enough.”

 “Fine, Gobber.
 I go to training, these guys,” he gestured to the neighboring table, “couldn’t believe the fishbone was there.
 Gobber said the dragons would attack the others, because they were real Vikings, and I wasn’t.”
 Gobber had the grace to look embarrassed.
 “He released the Gronckle, and I almost died from a blast to the head.”